Block Backstepping for Isotachic Hyperbolic PDEs and Multilayer Timoshenko Beams: Concluding remarks

 \section{Concluding remarks}

-This work presented boundary control of a N-layer Timoshenko composite beams with anti-damping and anti-stiffness at the uncontrolled boundary by extending the backstepping hyperbolic design to isotachic systems by working in blocks.
-The N-layer Timoshenko beams can be written as such a system and we are able to achieve arbitrarily fast decay by applying the block design.
-The controller here employs independent actuation of the boundary forces and torques at the boundary of each of the layers of the beam, as a consequence of the possible instability at the tip and of the rapid stabilization objective - not achievable with a single/common force and/or torque.
+{This work presented boundary control of a $N$-layer Timoshenko composite beam with anti-damping and anti-stiffness at the uncontrolled boundary by extending the backstepping hyperbolic design to isotachic PIDE-ODE systems described in blocks.
+The $N$-layer Timoshenko beam can be written in such a way, and we are able to impose arbitrarily fast decay by applying the block PDE backstepping design.
+The numerical simulations demonstrate this conclusively: while the open-loop system exhibits rapid divergence with amplitudes growing by three orders of magnitude within the simulation window, the closed-loop response shows exponential convergence to zero with the theoretically predicted rate withing a few seconds.
+This performance was achieved through a complex control design involving 48 coupled kernel equations arranged in triangular domains, whose numerical solution required careful implementation of a tenth-order power series method.
+The controller here employs independent actuation of the boundary forces and torques at the boundary of each of the layers of the beam, as a consequence of the possible instability at the tip and of the rapid stabilization objective, not achievable with a single/common force and/or torque.
 Independent multiple actuations are also required for rapidly stabilizing controllers for multi-layer fluids \cite{diagne2017control} and multi-lane traffic \cite{yu2021output}.
 It is only when the subsystems occupy the same physical space, as in multi-class traffic \cite{burkhardt2021stop}, that a single actuator suffices.
+As a possible future extension, beyond observer design based in the same principles, the ideas could be used to improve the design of the target system.
+The problem of designing observers and output feedback controllers will be considered in future work, with the goal of achieving arbitrarily rapid stabilization through output feedback control.}